mhingston/bot/docs/developments/autohotkey-api-reference.md

 ## Notes

-While `@tego/bot` currently focuses on cross-platform mouse, keyboard, and screen automation, many of these AutoHotkey features could serve as inspiration for future enhancements.
+While `Tego Bot` currently focuses on cross-platform mouse, keyboard, and screen automation, many of these AutoHotkey features could serve as inspiration for future enhancements.
 However, some features (like Windows-specific window management) may not be applicable to cross-platform libraries.

 For more information, refer to the [AutoHotkey official documentation](https://www.autohotkey.com/docs/).